bung87/font-extractor/README.md

 ## Usage

-extractor subset of font from text content for CJK website
+extract subset of font from text content or website for CJK website

 supported format `ttf, eot, woff, svg`

+`puppeteer` as `optionalDependencies` if you'd like use headless mode extract from website

 ### extract statically